michaelenglo/kotakode-interview-assignment/README.md

 2. ability to view pekerjaan.
 3. ability to delete pekerjaan.

 This project uses React.
-In order to run the application development server, please fork this github repository annd pull the codebase to your machine.
+In order to run the application development server, please fork this github repository and pull the codebase to your machine.
 Then, go to the client folder by running the command `cd client`, and run `npm run start`.

 Tip: There is a React component called `TodoList` in `src/TodoList.jsx` which will receive some props from the root component `App` in `src/App.jsx`.
 Feel free to add ts many props as you like to make it work.